aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 4. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

-5. Navigate to the location that is specified.
-Az-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Allfiles/Exercises/M07
+5. In your lab VM navigate to the location that is specified. **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07**

 6. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the files -template.json and        parameters.json into the Cloud Shell home directory.
    ![Screenshot of Azure Portal Azure Cloud Shell icon.](../media/upload.png)